Southclaws/modio/README.md

 }
 ```

-Here we can see two different scripts hooking OnPlayerDisconnect each pushing some data related to the player that is unique and specific to that script.
+Here we can see two different scripts hooking OnPlayerConnect and OnPlayerDisconnect each pushing some data related to the player that is unique and specific to that script.
 The file is only opened and written to once because modio is clever, it knows when the last push is called.

 The process is exactly the same for reading, one simple function call in each hook.